 A man said he, his wife and his daughter were all punched because they were in the "wrong neighborhood" when they stopped to get gas at night.
 More >>

-Officers were then notified to be on the lookout for a stolen 2007 Toyota Yaris in connection to the home invasion.
-Police say a car matching the description was spotted running a stop sign as it turned onto Freemont Road from Pine Needle Estates.
+According to the incident report from Horry County Police, that car was spotted running a stop sign as it turned onto Freemont Road from Pine Needle Estates.

-According to police, the officer that spotted the stolen vehicle activated his blue lights and followed the car, which was driving in the wrong lane.
-A report states that the suspects' car turned onto Harris Road where the the three abandoned the vehicle which was still in motion.
+The officer that spotted the stolen vehicle activated his blue lights, and followed the car which was driving in the wrong lane.
+The car, the report states, continued to accelerate, turning on to Harris Road where the occupants abandoned the vehicle in motion.

-According to investigators, the officer was able to catch up to one of the suspects, 19-year-old K'Shawn Aldontay Morris.
-The other two men got away but were caught the following day.
+Hearing gunshots, the officer was able to catch up to one of the suspects, 19-year-old K'Shawn Aldontay Morris.
+The other two men got away.

 Neighbors near the crime scene say home invasions and burglaries are becoming more and more commonplace because of limited police patrols and close proximity to the North Carolina Border.